elastic/kibana/rfcs/text/0010_service_status.md

 - **`degraded`**:
   - All endpoints and apps are available by default
   - Some APIs may return `503 Unavailable` responses.
 This must be implemented directly by the service.
+  - Some plugin contract APIs may throw errors.
+This must be implemented directly by the service.
 - **`unavailable`**:
   - All endpoints (with some exceptions in Core) in Kibana return a `503 Unavailable` responses by default.
 This is automatic.
   - When trying to access any app associated with the unavailable service, the user is presented with an error UI with detail about the outage.
+  - Some plugin contract APIs may throw errors.
+This must be implemented directly by the service.
 - **`fatal`**:
   - All endpoints (with some exceptions in Core) in Kibana return a `503 Unavailable` response by default.
 This is automatic.
   - All applications redirect to the system-wide status page with detail about which services are down and any relevant detail.
+This is automatic.
+  - Some plugin contract APIs may throw errors.
+This must be implemented directly by the service.

+### Overall status calculation

+The status level of the overall system is calculated to be the highest severity status of all core services and plugins.

+The `summary` property is calculated as follows:
+- If the overall status level is `available`, the `summary` is `"Kibana is operating normally"`
+- If a single core service or plugin is not `available`, the `summary` is `Kibana is ${level} due to ${serviceName}.
+See ${statusPageUrl} for more information.`
+- If multiple core services or plugins are not `available`, the `summary` is `Kibana is ${level} due to multiple components.
+See ${statusPageUrl} for more information.`

 ### Status inheritance